piyush-terkar/AquaManager/README.md

 # 🐟 AquaManager: Planted Aquarium Automation System

 <!-- Project Description -->
-AquaManager is an automation system designed to control and manage the equipment of a planted aquarium, such as filters, pumps, and lights.
+AquaManager is an automation system designed to control and manage the equipment of a planted aquarium, such as filters, co2s, and lights.
 The system provides a user-friendly interface to monitor and control aquarium components remotely.
 It utilizes Express.js, Node.js and integrates with an Arduino board for communication with the aquarium equipment.

 ## 🔆 Features

-- Remote control of aquarium equipment: filters, pumps, and lights.
+- Remote control of aquarium equipment: filters, co2s, and lights.
 - User-friendly web interface for real-time monitoring and control.
 - Arduino-based client to interact with the physical components.
 - Customizable scheduling and timers for equipment operation.